 A 2008 report by the National Academy of Sciences warned that a century-class solar storm could cause billions in economic damage.
 They boldly warned that a solar EMP will short out the electrical power grid, forcing up to 130 million Americans to go without electricity for months or years.

-Although not as intense as what has been predicted for 2011 solar maxium, Quebec Province experienced such an event in 1989.
+Although not as intense as what has been predicted for the 2011 solar maxium, Quebec Province experienced such an event in 1989.

 September 1, 1859, 33-year-old Richard Carrington, England's foremost solar astronomers, observed a group of sunspots.